blackfennec-org/blackfennec/docs/source/domain_model/extensions/type_extension.rst

 Type Extension
 ==============
-A type extension defines and adds a new type to the object model.
-For this new type to be usable it must be accessible to the user, visibly.
-Therefore, it is necessary for the extension to also provide three further components, namely a user interface henceforth `Info View`_ and a factory (`Info View Factory`_) that can produce them on demand, and a service that participates in the InfoView selection process henceforth the Bidder_.
+A type extension defines and adds a new :ref:`type <definition_type>` to the object model.
+For this new type to be usable it must be accessible to the user.
+Therefore, it is necessary for the extension to also provide three further components, namely a user interface henceforth `Info View`_ and a factory (`Info View Factory`_) that can produce them on demand, and a service that participates in the InfoView selection process henceforth the `Info Bidder`_.

 .. uml::